Learn more about depression: introduction

 See your GP for more information about accessing NHS talking treatments.
 They can refer you for local talking treatments for depression.

-In some parts of the country, you also have the option of self-referral.
-This means that, if you prefer not to talk to your GP, you can go directly to a professional therapist.
+You also have the option of self-referral.
+This means that, if you prefer not to talk to your GP, you can go directly to a psychological therapies service.